-Most elite-level athletes have developed some kid of pre-game routine, but why is such a ritual important as it applies to the level of success an athlete experiences?
+Most elite-level athletes have developed some kind of pre-game routine, but why is this type of approach important as it applies to the level of success an athlete experiences?
 Is there something magical about the music an athlete listens to, the thoughts he or she thinks of, or the specific types of foods an athlete eats just before game time?
-Similarly, what risks do athletes run when they don’t develop a pre-game routine?
+Similarly, what risks do athletes run when they do not develop a pre-game routine?
 Sport psychologists are interested in all of these questions, and continually examine not only the merits of having a pre-game routine, but also the consequences for athletes who dismiss the value of a pre-game routine.

 Why pre-game routines work

 There are a number of theories relating to the efficacy of pre-game routines, particularly with respect to how and why they work.
 From my own direct clinical experiences with athletes I have found the following as the most likely reasons why pre-game routines can have a positive effect on mental toughness, and as a result on-field success.

 - Split thinking.
 Right now, try and think of two completely different thoughts a the same exact time.
 While this might seem like an easy thing to do, the reality is that we can only direct and sustain our attention at one focal point at any given moment.
 What this means is that when an athlete commits to a pre-game routine that involves prompting direct thoughts (i.e. using imagery to see perfect plays being executed), it’s impossible to simultaneously think of other distractions (i.e. thoughts of insecurity around losing, getting injured, etc.).